scottgal/mostlylucidweb/Mostlylucid/Markdown/the-problem-with-resumes.md

 That completes the first half of the pipeline: imperfect source documents have become a reviewed ledger, and every published résumé is a projection of it.
-In [part two](/blog/lucidresume-evidence-filler), I use Chrome's local Gemini Nano model to map unfamiliar job-form questions onto that ledger.
+In [part two](/blog/lucidresume-evidence-filler), I use Chrome's local Gemini Nano model to map unfamiliar job-form questions onto the published JobML career record.
 It is a useful demonstration of the boundary: the model may find evidence, but it still cannot author a new professional fact.

 ## References